jacob-medina/first-portfolio/README.md

 > All fonts are held under the [SIL Open Font License, 1.1](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)

-In my Projects list, I did not create the websites "Google" and "Krispy Kreme".
-They only stand as placeholders for now.

 ## License

 This project is made under the [MIT License](./LICENSE).